Deepak7781/Numerical_Methods/README.md

 # Numerical Methods Using MATLAB

-Welcome to this repository!
+Welcome to this repository!!
 It contains MATLAB code implementing a variety of numerical methods—powerful tools for solving mathematical problems like differential equations, root-finding, and integration when analytical solutions aren’t feasible.
 Whether you’re a student, engineer, or researcher, these scripts can help you explore and apply numerical techniques with ease.

 ## What’s Inside?
 This collection includes implementations of popular numerical methods, such as:
 - **Runge-Kutta 4th Order (RK4)**: For solving ordinary differential equations (ODEs).
 - **Euler’s Method**: A simple approach to ODEs.
 - **Gauss-Jacobi**: For finding roots of equations.
-- and more...
+- and many more...

 ## Why Use This Repository?
 - Ready-to-run MATLAB scripts for quick experimentation.